File

 Arow Summary

-The transcript follows Brodie McCloy, a third-year Trinity College medical student, as he demonstrates what an online (Zoom) natural sciences interview looks like.
-After being greeted, placed in a waiting room, and checked by a student helper (including confirming he has a drawing tablet), he meets two interviewers (a theoretical chemist and a materials scientist).
-They discuss basic science topics: ionic bonding and interpreting a 2D projection of an ionic crystal structure by thinking in layers/3D, and later light diffraction/interference (double-slit style) and how it produces bright and dark fringes on a screen.
-The interview ends with brief closing remarks.
-Brodie then reflects that candidates should stay calm, take their time, practice the Zoom interface/tablet beforehand, and not worry about minor technical issues, which interviewers understand and won’t affect outcomes.
+The transcript follows Brodie McCloy, a third‑year medical student, demonstrating what a Zoom-based Cambridge-style Natural Sciences interview is like.
+After being greeted, placed in a waiting room, and checked by a student helper (including confirming he has a drawing tablet), Brodie meets two interviewers (a theoretical chemist and a materials scientist).
+They discuss basic chemistry, starting with ionic bonding and a 2D projection of an ionic crystal structure, prompting Brodie to reason about the 3D/layered arrangement.
+The interview also touches on physics via a double-slit/diffraction and interference explanation.
+The session ends with closing remarks about hearing back in January.
+Brodie then reflects that online interviews can be daunting but interviewers are understanding about technical hiccups; candidates should stay calm, familiarize themselves with the Zoom/tablet interface, and treat the interview as a relaxed scientific chat.

 Arow Title